 Home / Common Failures

-Around 28% of cars fail their initial MOT, with the average failed vehicle recording 2.47 separate defects.
-Here are the top 10 failure categories, what they cost to repair, and whether you can fix them yourself.
+Around 27% of cars fail their initial MOT, and a failed test usually records more than one defect.
+Here are the top 10 failure categories by share of all recorded defects, what they cost to repair, and whether you can fix them yourself.

 Failure Summary Table